-All employees of the Company are expected to exercise good judgment and the highest ethical standards in the conduct of the Company's affairs as well as in private activities that might affect the Company’s interest.
-In particular, every employee has an obligation to avoid any activity, agreement, business investment or interest, or other situation which is in conflict with the Company's interests or interferes with the duty to serve the Company at all times to the best of the person's ability.
+All employees of Advanced Energy Industries, Inc. and its subsidiaries and affiliates (referred to herein as “Advanced Energy”, “AE” or the “Company”) are expected to exercise good judgment and the highest ethical standards in the conduct of the Company's affairs as well as in private activities that might affect the Company’s interest.
+In particular, every employee has an obligation to avoid any activity, agreement, business investment or interest, or other situation which is in conflict with the Company’s interests or interferes with the duty to fully serve the Company at all times to the best of the person's ability.

-To implement this philosophy and to establish meaningful guidelines, this Code of Ethical Conduct has been adopted.
-Integrity and ethical conduct are cornerstones of AE and our leadership team knows it can count on you for your continued support.
+To implement this philosophy and to establish meaningful guidelines, this Code has been adopted.
+Integrity and ethical conduct are cornerstones of AE.

 Advanced Energy has a distinguished tradition of adherence to the highest ethical standards and intends to maintain these standards in all of its business dealings.
 Improper activities could harm Advanced Energy’s reputation for integrity and otherwise result in adverse consequences to Advanced Energy and its employees.
 Even the appearance of impropriety may be extremely damaging.

-The purpose of this Code of Ethical Conduct (“Code”) is to affirm in a comprehensive statement the standards of conduct required by Advanced Energy.
+The purpose of this Code is to affirm in a comprehensive statement the standards of conduct required by Advanced Energy.
 The Code provides firm, uncompromising standards for each employee of Advanced Energy with respect to all dealings, including the Company and its shareholders, customers, vendors, suppliers, communities, government agencies, the public and fellow employees.